Monte-Carlo simulation for the frequency comb spectrum of an atom laser

 \section{Conclusion}

-In conclusion, a new method based on a Monte-Carlo simulation approach for the calculation of frequency combs for atomic lasers built from releasing single atoms out of a trapped Bose-Einstein condensate at ultra-cold temperatures has been presented in the sequel of this article.
+In conclusion, a new method based on a Monte-Carlo simulation approach for calculating frequency combs for atomic lasers built from releasing single atoms out of a trapped Bose-Einstein condensate at ultra-cold temperatures has been presented in the sequel of this article.
 It was shown how the comb-like frequency spectrum can be derived analytically assuming the quantum field of a Bose-Einstein condensate to obey a symmetry property concerning the field oscillation period and coherence time $\tau$.
-Using the concept of complex time, it is possible to switch from the time domain to representations of the combined condensate and non-condensate quantum field of the atom laser at finite temperature, and account for the thermal mixing of different atom laser modes.
+Using the concept of complex time, it is possible to switch from the time domain to representations of the combined condensate and non-condensate quantum field of the atom laser at finite temperature, accounting for the thermal mixing of different atom laser modes.
 Simulating a measurement of the symmetric combined condensate and non-condensate quantum field at finite temperature by collecting the relevant parameters of the numerical simulation only at definite mathematical (coherent) phases of the field leads to a comb-like frequency spectrum.
 To derive the corresponding frequency spectrum and its distribution, as well as the scaling of the repetition frequency with temperature, the scaled phase distribution is calculated by simulating the quantum field of the atom laser and deriving statistical distributions for the repetition frequency from the numerical simulation.

-Very similar to the frequency combs known from the theory of optical lasers, the envelope of the frequency comb obtained from the Monte-Carlo simulations approximately follows a Gaussian distribution for isotropic trap geometries, whereas it rather shows an asymmetric function at non-isotropic trap geometry.
-Interestingly, from the distribution of the repetition frequency, one may deduce that the repetition frequency is approximately independent of the external trap geometry, whereas it shows a linear dependence on the external trap geometry for temperatures well below the critical temperature.

-\acknowledgments The author acknowledges the financial support from IU Internationale Hochschule for the continuous and ongoing (freelancer) lecturer position at the university, which has in particular enabled the formulation and editing of the present theory on a Monte-Carlo simulation method for the calculation of the frequency comb of an atomic laser obtained from a Bose-Einstein condensate.
+\acknowledgments The author acknowledges the financial support from IU Internationale Hochschule for the continuous and ongoing (freelancer) lecturer position at the university, which has in particular enabled the formulation and editing of the present theory on a Monte-Carlo simulation method for calculating the frequency comb of an atomic laser obtained from a Bose-Einstein condensate.